 Located in Kallio, just moments away from the lively Hakaniemi Market Place and the beautiful art deco church of Kallio, the gallery’s location is ideal for offering both residents and tourists a place to discover illustration art, and to escape into a cosy space which will motivate and inspire.
 Kallio, the name of which literally translates to “rock” or “hill”, is a hilly, hipsterish and culturally rich area on the northeastern outskirts of Helsinki.

-The illustrators featured in the Showroom II (On display 30 May–30 June) are: Hanna Holma, Leena Kisonen, Jenna Kunnas, Carla Ladau, Eeva Louhio, Sanna Mander, Harri Manner, Anja Reponen, Camille Romano, Kati Vuorento, Wensi Zhai, as well as members of the board 2018: Minna Ainoa, Sari Airola, Janne Harju, Maija Hurme, Jani Ikonen, Liisa Kallio, Anna Emilia Laitinen ja Nadja Sarell and glass designer Camilla Moberg as an invited guest.
+The illustrators featured in the Showroom II (On display 30 May–30 June) were: Hanna Holma, Leena Kisonen, Jenna Kunnas, Carla Ladau, Eeva Louhio, Sanna Mander, Harri Manner, Anja Reponen, Camille Romano, Kati Vuorento, Wensi Zhai, as well as members of the board 2018: Minna Ainoa, Sari Airola, Janne Harju, Maija Hurme, Jani Ikonen, Liisa Kallio, Anna Emilia Laitinen ja Nadja Sarell and glass designer Camilla Moberg as an invited guest.
 See pictures in Facebook.

 The illustrators featured in the Showroom I in early spring 2018 were: Minna Ainoa, Sari Airola, Janne Harju, Päivi Hintsanen, Maija Hurme, Jani Ikonen, Liisa Kallio, Suvi Kari, Leena Kisonen, Janne Korsumäki, Anna Emilia Laitinen, Mirva Liimatta, Sac Magique, Marika Maijala, Sanna Mander, Harri Manner, Camille Romano, Nadja Sarell, Jenni Tuominen, Vesa Valkonen, Maria Vilja, Silja-Maria Wihersaari and Wensi Zhai, as well as glass designer Camilla Moberg as an invited guest.
-(Pictures below)